Updated: Oct 8, 2021

 Here are a few of my psychological Jedi mind tricks for managing anxiety:

-Approach, don’t avoid.
-This one is so important, I could really make it the only point in this blog!
+This one is so important, I could make it the only point in this blog!
 I can’t tell you how much time I spend informing my clients about the harm in avoidance and the benefits of facing your fears.

-It’s a natural human tendency to avoid something that is scary.
+It’s a natural human tendency to avoid something scary.
 Avoidance kept us alive when lions were trying to eat us.
 The problem is…in modern society, we’re mostly troubled by imaginary problems!

 You’ve got to face what you’re afraid of.
 Do it as often as you can and you’ll really reduce your anxiety.